Wisconsin Historical Society Press

 WHS Press: How do these odd stories help us understand more about the culture of Wisconsin and the Upper Midwest?

-Click here to listen to Erika Janik's January 13, 2008 interview on the Wisconsin Public Radio program "University of the Air."
+Erika Janik was interviewed on the Wisconsin Public Radio program "University of the Air" on January 13, 2008.

-Click here to listen to Erika Janik's August 7, 2007 and October 16, 2007 interviews on the Wisconsin Public Radio program the "Larry Meiller Show."Praise
+On August 7, 2007 and October 16, 2007, the Wisconsin Public Radio program the "Larry Meiller Show" interviewed Erika Janik.

 "[A] great compendium of the crazy stories and items stored in Wisconsin's attic."